Towards Web3 Applications: Easing the Access and Transition: Abstract

 \section{Abstract}

 Web3 is leading a wave of the next generation of web services that even many Web2 applications are keen to ride.
 However, the lack of Web3 background for Web2 developers hinders easy and effective access and transition.
 On the other hand, Web3 applications desire encouragement and advertisement from conventional Web2 companies and projects due to their low market shares.
 In this paper, we propose a seamless transition framework that transits Web2 to Web3, named \textsc{WebttCom}\footnote{\textsc{WebttCom} stands for \textbf{Web}2 (\textbf{T}wo)--Web3 (\textbf{T}hree) \textbf{Com}municator.}, after exploring the connotation of Web3 and the key differences between Web2 and Web3 applications.
-We also provide a full-stack implementation as a use case to support the proposed framework, followed by interviews with five participants that show four positive and one neutral response.
-We confirm that the proposed framework \textsc{WebttCom} addresses the defined research question, and the implementation well satisfies the framework \textsc{WebttCom} in terms of strong \textit{necessity}, \textit{usability}, and \textit{completeness} based on the interview results.
+We also provide a full-stack implementation as a use case to support the proposed framework, followed by performance evaluation and surveys with $\sim$1,000 participants that show $\sim$80\% positive and $\sim$20\% neutral responses.
+We confirm that the proposed framework \textsc{WebttCom} addresses the defined research question, and the implementation well satisfies the framework \textsc{WebttCom} in terms of strong \textit{necessity}, \textit{usability}, and \textit{completeness} based on the survey results.

 \ccsdesc[500]{Information systems~Web interfaces}

 \keywords{Web3, Web2, DApp, Blockchain, Service Mannagement System}